mozilla/blurts-server/README.md

 ### Database

-To create the database tables ...
+To create the database tables you have two options: manually, or using docker-compose

+#### Manual setup

 1. Create the `blurts` database: